Skip to main content

 Editor’s Note: Jim Cullen holds masters and PhD degrees in American Studies from Brown and the author of over a dozen books.

-On what they still called their “home screens,” Americans got to watch the future
+On what they still called their “home screens,” Americans got to watch the future.

 The creator of the immensely popular new Western discusses what makes it truly new.

-In the Navy we found parts to make a color television in 1946.
+In the Navy, we found parts to make a color television in 1946.
 Anything to watch the heavyweight championship.

-In 1946 I was in the U.S. Navy, stationed at the Naval Research Laboratory in Washington, D.C.
+In 1946, I was in the U.S. Navy, stationed at the Naval Research Laboratory in Washington, D.C.

-THE VIDEO GAME turns twenty-five this year, and it has packed a whole lot of history into a mere quarter-century
+The video game turns 25 this year, and it has packed a whole lot of history in that time.

 What you don’t remember about the day JFK was shot